Kissing Hand Activities for the First Day

 First Day of School Kissing Hand Activities

-When the children arrive, they complete a coloring sheet to keep them busy while I help the incoming children unpack and get settled.
+It can be chaotic when the children first arrive.
+Some are crying, and they’re all asking where to hang up their backpack and what to do with their supplies.
+Having something simple and self-explanatory is a must for first day of school morning work.
+I always set out this coloring sheet to keep them busy while I help the other children unpack and get settled.
 I encourage them to show me their best coloring.

-This activity gives me a quick peek at their crayon grasp.
-I also ask them to write their name on the paper.
+This activity gives me a quick peek at their crayon grasp and coloring and writing skills.
+I ask them to write their name on the paper.
 Again, I get a sneak peek at what they can already do coming into school!
+This coloring page makes a great portfolio piece to hang onto.
+Then, you can compare their end of school work to their first day of school work.

-Throughout the day, I like to sprinkle in academic Kissing Hand activities.
+Throughout the day, I like to extend the book by sprinkling in some academic Kissing Hand activities.
 These small bits of science, literacy, and math are the perfect opportunity to show the children that school will be a place to learn…and have fun!

 For science, we talk about the fact that raccoons are nocturnal, so Chester goes to school at night.
 Use big words with kids from day one.
 If they can say Tyrannosaurus Rex, they can say nocturnal!